Model Evaluation and Performance Metrics

 Java Implementation Example

-// Load dataset and classifier
+// Load dataset and compile targeted classifier instance

 Classifier cls = new J48();